nextflow-io/website/src/content/podcast/2024/ep46_nextflow_vs_wdl.md

 In this episode of Channels, the Nextflow podcast, host Geraldine from Seqera and her colleague Ben Sherman dive into the differences and similarities between Nextflow and the [Workflow Description Language](https://openwdl.org/) (WDL).
 They discuss the origins and development of WDL at the Broad Institute, the challenges of working with different workflow languages, and how Nextflow's channel-based data flow model compares to WDL's approach.
 The conversation covers key features, type systems, and runtime specifications, highlighting the strengths and limitations of both languages.
 Ben hints at upcoming improvements and enhancements for Nextflow, aimed at making the language more robust and user-friendly.
 The episode offers valuable insights for bioinformaticians and developers navigating the complexities of workflow management. <!-- end-archive-description --> We discuss the following technical features:

 - Tasks vs. processes: basically the same thing
-- Channels: why they're awesome and how to make it easier to leverage their power
+- Channels: why they're awesome once you 'get it' and how to make it easier to leverage their power
 - WDL's scatter functions vs. Nextflow's implicit parallelization
 - How many operators does Nextflow really need?
 - The benefits of a DSL and the appeal of static types